Postgraduate Dissertations and Projects

 It is important that students have their dissertation registered for the appropriate period (Autumn Semester, Spring Semester or Summer Studies Period) in which they intend to submit.

 Is there any special layout that I need to use?

-Here are some generic guidelines for the structure/presentation of your dissertation, but you must consult the Dissertation/Project Module Booklet specific to your course, which will provide details of required length, layout, referencing etc.
+Here are some general guidelines for the structure/presentation of your dissertation, but you must consult the Dissertation/Project Module Booklet specific to your course, which will provide details of the required length, layout, referencing, etc.

 - It should be presented in 12 point font size on one side of each page of white A4 paper;